td-berlin/lambda_ruby_bundler/README.md

   --out /tmp/build.zip
 ```

-It will produce a ZIP file with following files:
+It will produce a ZIP file with the following files:

 ```
 ├ handler.rb